The Twin Dilemma: Casting

 Actor Colin Baker makes his debut in this serial in the lead role as the Doctor.

 Nicola Bryant returns from the previous serial as Peri Brown.
 Colin Baker makes his first full appearance as the Sixth Doctor.
 Prior to being cast, various media outlets had suggested Baker should be the one to replace Peter Davison as the next Doctor.
 Baker, a fan of Doctor Who, had expressed interest and previously considered auditioning for the role of the Fourth Doctor.
 However, due to Baker's casting as Commander Maxil in Arc of Infinity he assumed he would be ineligible for the role.
 On 10 June 1983, during a meeting with the production team, Baker was formally offered the role by Nathan-Turner.
 He accepted and signed a four year contract.

 Edwin Richfield portrayed Mestor, the serial's primary antagonist.
 Richfield had previously appeared as Captain Hart in the 1972 serial The Sea Devils.
 Kevin McNally was cast as Lieutenant Hugo Lang.
 McNally had been a fan of Doctor Who as a child.

-When casting the titular twins Moffat had intended to cast a pair of girls, but Nathan-Turner insisted that the twins should be male.
-Moffat instead selected Andrew and Paul Conrad, children of Les Conrad who had served as an extra in several past serials.
+When casting the titular twins Moffatt had intended to cast a pair of girls, but Nathan-Turner insisted that the twins should be male.
+Moffatt instead selected Andrew and Paul Conrad, children of Les Conrad who had served as an extra in several past serials.
 Les appeared in The Twin Dilemma as a Jacondan guard.